 The Bachelor of Science in Mathematics includes:

-- A minimum of 44 semester hours, including 28 semester hours of required courses, 16 semester hours of mathematics and computer science electives, and eight semester hours of courses outside the mathematics discipline
+- A minimum of 44 semester hours, including 28 semester hours of required courses, 12 semester hours electives, and eight semester hours.

 - Students may personalize the major with a 12-credit-hour emphasis in: